samwhitton-cybersec/My-Cyber-Secruity-Portfolio/CFTs/README.md

 ## PicoCTF
 ### Corrupted file - Forensics

-Identified that the unknown file was a JPEG file using `xxd` tool.
+🔍 Steps Taken

-- Dump the file to hex: `xxd file > file.hex`
+Dump the file to hex
+`xxd file > file.hex`

-Edited the file using a text editor, I used `nano`
+Open the hex dump for editing
-- Command: `nano file.hex`
+`nano file.hex`

-Noticed that there was a `\x` in the file extension hex line:
+Inspect the header bytes
+Found this at the start of the file:
-- `00000000: 5c78 ffe0 0010 4a46 4946 0001 0100 0001  \x....JFIF......`
+`00000000: 5c78 ffe0 0010 4a46 4946 0001 0100 0001  \x....JFIF......`
-- Edited the first byte: `5c79 ffe0` to the full magic number for JPEG a file `ffd8 ffe0`

-Next rebuild the file.
+The correct JPEG “magic number” (file signature) should begin with:
+`FF D8 FF E0`

+The `5c78` (\x) prefix indicated escaped characters, likely causing corruption.

+Fix the header
+Replaced `5c78 ffe0` with `ffd8 ffe0` in the hex dump.

+Rebuild the binary file
-- `xxd -r file.hex > file_new.jpeg`
+`xxd -r file.hex > file_new.jpeg`

-Exported the file to my host machine.
+Export the recovered file from the webshell
-- `sz file_new.jpeg`
+`sz file_new.jpeg`

+(The sz command uses ZMODEM transfer in the picoCTF webshell to download files to the host.)
-Got the flag by viewing the image file.
+Open the recovered image
+The image displayed correctly.
+The flag was visible in the image.